Parenting courses

 Course content – Help!
 My child is struggling

-This course focuses on how parents can understand their child’s distress and potential diagnosis/diagnoses.
-In the course, we discuss whether the distress should define the family’s daily life, norms, and values, and whether it is even possible to live a “normal” family life.
-The course equips parents to be curious about the considerations they need to take for the child, which may not apply to siblings.
-It provides insight into how parents can navigate these questions and find balance in the family’s everyday life.
+This course focuses on how parents themselves can understand their child’s struggles and possible diagnosis/diagnoses.
+In the course, we talk about whether the struggles should define the family’s everyday life, norms, and values – and whether it is even possible for the family to live an “ordinary” family life.
+The course equips parents to be curious about considerations they need to take for the child, which do not need to be taken for siblings.
+It provides insight into how parents can navigate these questions and find balance in everyday family life.

 The difficult conversations with my child

-This course focuses on conversation techniques and tools.
-In some cases, parents experience that the relationship and dialogue with their child are difficult and stuck, making it hard to help.
-In this course, we discuss how adults can repair the relationship and find new possibilities within it.
-The course equips parents for conversations that positively contribute to the child’s self-understanding and identity and help the child gain new perspectives on their story.
+In some cases, parents experience that their relationship and dialogue with their child is difficult and stuck, and that it is hard to help.
+This course addresses how adults can repair the relationship and discover new opportunities within it.
+With concrete techniques and tools, the course equips parents for conversations that contribute positively to the child’s self-understanding and identity, and that can help the child create new perspectives on their story.

 How do I take care of myself as a parent?

-It is completely natural to experience feelings like frustration, stress, or worry when you have children with challenges, distress, or special needs.
-In the course, we discuss the importance of taking care of yourself and how to incorporate this into a daily life that can seem exhausting, heavy, and filled with challenges.
-The course provides tools on how parents can take care of themselves and maintain a healthy balance at home, while supporting their child – including accepting difficult emotions, thinking about supportive networks, prioritizing self-care, seeking help, and finding time to relax.
+It is completely natural to experience feelings such as frustration, stress, or worry when you have children with challenges, who are struggling, or who have special needs.
+In the course, we talk about the importance of taking care of yourself and how to incorporate that into a daily life that may feel exhausting, heavy, and full of challenges.
+The course provides tools for how parents can look after themselves and maintain a healthy balance at home while supporting their child – for example, by accepting difficult emotions, thinking in terms of supportive networks, prioritizing self-care, seeking help, and finding time to relax.

 Practical information